TeamArmstrong/TeamArmstrong.github.io/index.md

 ------------ | -------------
 Method of communication | Slack and Facebook messenger Communication response time (excluding night time) | Alix - within 4 hrs<br/>Ray - within 3 hrs<br/>Melissa - within 6 hrs<br/>Sam - within 6 hrs<br/>Steven - within 4 hrs
-Meetings|Thursday at 4-5pm at IC400A with TA<br/>Thursday 5-6pm in person<br/>Online meetings will be scheduled when needed through Facebook Messenger or Slack's voice conference feature
+Meetings|Thursday at 4-5pm at IC400A with TA<br/>Thursday 5-6pm in person<br/>Online meetings will be scheduled when needed through Facebook Messenger or Slack's voice conference feature<br/>All meetings are mandatory unless a reasonable reason is given prior to the meeting<br/>Minutes will be taken by rounds
-Version control|Git
+Meeting Preparation|Before the weekly meeting with TA, as preparation, make sure that:<br/> * The app runs on at least one person's computer <br/> * Everyone is aware of the project’s status (i.e: what features have we done, what’s working, what’s not working, what everyone is working on)
+Version control|Git<br/>Immature code, inappropriate comments such as “Sam is smart” should not be committed<br/>Log message standard: Need informative logging message.
+In the format of `[feature name]-[what is done] and/or [what needs to be done]`
+Division of Work|Everyone is responsible for approximately 20% of the total work per sprint.<br/>Task breakdown decided during planning on Trello, and further updates decided during standups
-Deliverable submissions|All work should be ready for submission one day before the deadline Contingency|In the case of a member dropping the course, the member must notify the team as soon as possible and the team will discuss with the TA if deemed necessary.<br/>In the case of a member being academically dishonest, or failing to follow the above guidelines, the team will promptly notify and seek help from the TA and/or instructor.
+Deliverable submissions|All work should be ready for submission one day before the deadline<br/>Final review will be done by all members before the last day and a delegated person will submit the work
+Contingency|In the case of a member dropping the course, the member must notify the team as soon as possible and the team will discuss with the TA if deemed necessary.<br/>In the case of a member being academically dishonest, or failing to follow the above guidelines, the team will promptly notify and seek help from the TA and/or instructor.<br/>If someone keeps missing meetings, we will try to communicate with this person to find out why they’re missing meetings so frequently.
+If necessary, we can adjust meeting times to accommodate for this team member’s schedule.
+If this behaviour doesn’t change, the issue will be escalated to the TA/Instructor.
 Quality of Code| Peer review of plan before beginning on a certain ticket<br/>After ticket is done, functional, regression testing and code review are required by other members of the team.

 ## Tools Being Used